GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### When I am working on a problem I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong.
 >
-> ~ *René Descartes*
+> ~ *Buckminster Fuller*

 ---
 ## 🏎 Quick Facts